 - To promote the highest possible quality of science and enhance and facilitate translational research by enriching the scientific base of scientists, clinicians, and physicians.

-- To provide networking opportunities and introduce early career researchers to leaders in the field of functional genomics and translational biology.
+- To provide networking opportunities and introduce early career researchers to leaders in all ATVB Council Member areas of interest.

 - To enhance the value of ATVB membership for early career investigators.

-- Each mentee will be matched with a volunteer senior mentor with expertise in the field, as well as with a volunteer peer mentor with emerging expertise in the field.
+- Each mentee will be matched with a volunteer senior mentor or a volunteer peer mentor with emerging expertise in the mentee's field.

-- The term of mentorship of an individual mentee will initially comprise 4-6 months (time from match to soon after first face-to-face meeting), and may be extended as desired by both mentor and mentee.
+- The term of mentorship of an individual mentee will initially comprise 3 months, and may be extended as desired by both mentor and mentee.

-- Participants must be active members of the American Heart Association (AHA) Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) Council at the Early Career level (Mentees and Peer Mentors) or at the Premium Professional or Premium Professional Plus level (Senior Mentors).
+- Participants must be active members of the American Heart Association (AHA) Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) Council at the Early Career level (Individuals currently participating in a post-doctoral fellowship program or equivalent or within 5 years of their first faculty position are eligible for this level).
 To become a member of the AHA please visit AHA Professional Membership.

 - The program requires the mentor and mentee to meet regularly via telephone, email or other electronic means to discuss issues and strategies for career development.

-- Commit to one hour for face-to-face individual mentoring at the AHA Scientific Session or specialty meeting each year.
+- Commit to one hour for face-to-face individual mentoring at the AHA Scientific Sessions or ATVB specialty meeting each year if possible.

-- Mentor and mentee should attend the annual ATVB reception and the Early Career Day activities on the Saturday prior to the start of AHA Scientific Sessions
+- Mentor and mentee should attend the annual ATVB early career networking reception on Tuesday evening and the Early Career Day activities on the Saturday prior to the start of AHA Scientific Sessions if possible.

 Applications must include the following: